raspberrypilearning/sensory-gadget/en/step_3.md

 You might find a bug not listed here.
 Can you figure out how to fix it?

 We love hearing about your bugs and how you fixed them.
 Use the feedback button at the bottom of this page if you found a different bug in your project.

+--- collapse ---
+---
+title: My sounds are not playing, or not playing as I expected
+---

+Your code was working before you assembled your sensory gadget.
+It is unlikely that your code will be broken at this stage.
+The majority of bugs will be from wiring and components.

++ Check that your components have been rewired to the correct pins (you should have noted these down earlier, they are displayed at the top of your code)
++ Look for any loose connections and secure with tape
++ Check that you haven't covered any conductive elements of your circuit with sticky tape or glue.

+--- /collapse ---

+--- collapse ---
+---
+title: My wires aren't long enough now that they are in my sensory gadget
+---

+Now that you have crafted your sensory gadget, you might need extra-long wires to attach your component to your Raspberry Pi pins.
+Look at the instructions above to 'join jumper wires to extend them'.

+--- /collapse ---

+--- collapse ---
+---
+title: My wires or components wont stay in place
+---

+Some connections are stronger than others so you might find that you need to use tape to keep your wires connected to your components or to hold your components in place on your gadget.
+Look at the instructions above to 'secure wires and components using tape'.

+--- /collapse ---

 --- /task ---